We have heard the instructional cry most of our lives, summoning us to become our brother’s keeper.

 Are we our brother’s keeper?

-In a free society, people have to learn how to self-govern by asking for the necessary tools for self-efficacy.
+In a free society, people must learn how to self-govern by asking for the necessary tools for self-efficacy.

-To do otherwise places an undue burden on responsible individuals as well as the society at large.
+To do otherwise places an undue burden on responsible individuals and society at large.

 —Joan R. Lindstrom